lanox/lanopuljic.com/content/articles/lanox-theme.md

 Title: LanoX: Responsive Pelican theme
-Date: 2015-07-20 08:00
+Date: 20-08-2015
+Category: Theme
-Tags: pelican, python, theme
+Tags: python,pelican,theme
+Author: Lano
+Image:
-Email: lano.puljic@gmail.com
+Email: lanox.post@gmail.com
-Slug: LanoX-pelican-theme
+Summary: LanoX Theme for python pelican static blog.

 LanoX is a theme that I have built in my spare time for my blog.
 As I mentioned before, don’ t expect it to be perfect as I can tell you right now it’s far from it, use it or don’t up to you :)....